clkride/Earnings_Prediction_Models/README.md

 in the regression model is 'E_t1_HVZ', while the independent variables used in the model include 'at', 'dvc', 'E_t', 'dummy_Neg_E_t', and 'ACT'.
 The params_hvz_model_t1 variable is used to store the estimated coefficients of the HVZ model.

+#### EP Model:
+* dummy_Neg_E_t': This is a dummy variable that takes the value 1 if the earnings surprise (EPS) for the current fiscal quarter is negative and 0 otherwise.
+* 'Neg_E_interaction_term': This variable is calculated as the product of 'dummy_Neg_E_t' and the change in return on assets (ROA) from the previous year.
+* EPS: Earning per share

+The regression coefficients are estimated using the ordinary least squares (OLS) method.
+The dependent variable in the regression model is 'E_t1_EP_RI', while the independent variables used in the model include ‘dummy_Neg_E_t', 'Neg_E_interaction_term', and 'EPS'.
+The params_EP_model_t1 variable is used to store the estimated coefficients of the EP model.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Performance Evaluation